zilverline/sequent/docs/docs/concepts/command-handler.md

 end
 ```

-To use CommandHandlers in your project you need to add them to the Sequent configuration
+To use CommandHandlers in your project you need to add them to your Sequent configuration.

 ```ruby
   Sequent.configure do |config|